-For twenty years, the partnership between the University of Sydney and SIM has allowed over 3500 of Singapore's most talented health professionals to graduate with nursing and health science related degrees.
+For twenty-five years, the partnership between the University of Sydney and SIM has allowed almost 3000 of Singapore's most talented nurses to graduate with a related degree.

-Students complete the requirements for award of the Bachelor of Nursing (Post Registration) degree according to the basis for admission.
-Off-shore students will complete 48 credit points of further study to be awarded the degree.
+Students will complete 48 credit points of further study to be awarded the post-registration degree.

-The Bachelor of Nursing (Post Registration)'s first semester will focus on nursing knowledge and practice, examining the historical background and current debates in nursing.
-Students will also study the advanced clinical abilities required for nursing assessment and explore the issues of clinical and patient education.
+During your first semester in the Bachelor of Nursing Post Registration you will focus on nursing knowledge and practice, examining the historical background and current debates in nursing.
+You will also study the advanced clinical abilities required for nursing assessment and explore the issues of clinical and patient education.

-In second semester, students will develop their knowledge of international concepts of health care and clinical governance and professional leadership.
-Students can undertake study in the area of research in nursing and its importance to nursing practice and undertake a minor thesis or practice project.
+In second semester, you will develop your knowledge of international concepts of health care and clinical governance and professional leadership.
+Students can undertake study in an area of research in nursing and its importance to nursing practice and undertake a minor thesis or practice project.
 The assessments of all units of study involve assignments and examinations.
 There are no clinical requirements for this course.

 Admission to the program requires current registration with the Singapore Nursing Board.

-Admission to the Bachelor of Nursing (Post-Registration) off-shore program in Singapore requires:
+Admission to the Bachelor of Nursing Post Registration (Singapore) off-shore program in Singapore requires: